Dzarooo/laravel_ai_prompter_package/Dzaro/AIPrompter/README.md

-# How to config the package
+# How to configure the package

+_Note: Package was created on Laravel 11 and this tutorial follows Laravel 11.
+Configuration steps may vary depending on Laravel version and package may not work properly on older versions._

-Firstly place package in given directory: `packages/Dzaro/ImageGenerator`.<br>
+Firstly place package in given directory: `packages/Dzaro/AIPrompter`.

 then, go to composer.json and add this block of code to your repositories section:

 ```php